Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 In order to support different ways of representing the data extracted from an object, multiple "depth types" were implemented.
 Each has pros and cons and, depending on the use-case of the Grid Sensor, one may be more beneficial than the others.

-The data stored that is extracted during the *Collection* phase, and stored in `channelValues`, may come from different sources.
-For instance, going back the Enemy/Weapon example in the previous section, an enemy's health is continuous whereas the object type (enemy or weapon) is categorical data.
+The data stored that is extracted during the *Collection* phase may come from different sources.
+For instance, going back to the Enemy/Weapon example in the previous section, an enemy's health is continuous whereas the object type (enemy or weapon) is categorical data.
 This distinction is important as categorical data requires a different encoding mechanism than continuous data.

-The Grid Sensor handles this distinction with 4 properties that define how this data is to be encoded:
+The Grid Sensor handles this distinction with 2 user defined properties that define how this data is to be encoded:
 * DepthType - Enum signifying the encoding mode: Channel, ChannelHot
-* ObservationPerCell - the total number of values that are in each cell of the grid observation
-* ChannelDepth - int[] describing the range of each data within the `channelValues`
+* ChannelDepth - int[] describing the range of each data and is used differently with different DepthType
-* ChannelOffset - int[] describing the number of encoded values that come before each data within `channelValues`

-The ChannelDepth and the DepthType are user defined and gives control to the developer to how they can encode their data.
-The ChannelDepth and ChannelOffset are both initialized and used in different ways depending on the ChannelDepth and the DepthType.

 How categorical and continuous data is treated is different between the different DepthTypes as will be explored in the sections below.
-The sections will use an on-going example similar to example mentioned earlier where, within a cell, the sensor observes: `an enemy with 60% health`.
+The sections will use an on-going example similar to the example mentioned earlier where, within a cell, the sensor observes: `an enemy with 60% health`.
 Thus the cell contains 2 kinds of data: categorical data (object type) and the continuous data (health).
-Additionally, the order of the observed tags is important as it allows one to encode the tag of the observed object by its index within list of observed tags.
+Additionally, the order of the observed tags is important as it allows one to encode the tag of the observed object by its index within the list of observed tags.
 Note that in the example, the observed tags is defined as ["weapon", "enemy"].

 ### Channel Based

-The Channel Based Grid Observations is perhaps the simplest in terms of usability and similarity with other machine learning applications.
-Each grid is of size WxHxC where C is the number of channels.
+The Channel Based Grid Observations represent obsevations in a normalized form with 0 to 1.
 To distinguish between categorical and continuous data, one would use the ChannelDepth array to signify the ranges that the values in the `channelValues` array could take.
 If one sets ChannelDepth[i] to be 1, it is assumed that the value of `channelValues[i]` is already normalized.
-Else ChannelDepth[i] represents the total number of possible values that `channelValues[i]` can take.
+Else ChannelDepth[i] represents the total number of possible values that `channelValues[i]` can take and will be used for normalizztion.

+For continuous data, you should specify `ChannelDepth[i]` to 1 and the collected data should be already normalized by its min/max range.
+For discrete data, you should specify `ChannelDepth[i]` to the total number of possible values, and the collected data should be an interger value within range of `ChannelDepth[i]`.

-Using the example described earlier, if one was using Channel Based Grid Observations, they would have a ChannelDepth = {2, 1} to describe that there are two possible values for the first channel and the 1 represents that the second channel is already normalized.
+Using the example described earlier, if one was using Channel Based Grid Observations, they would have a ChannelDepth = {2, 1} to describe that there are two possible values for the first channel (ObjectType) and the 1 represents that the second channel (EnemyHealth) is continuous and should be already normalized.

-As the "enemy" is in the second position of the observed tags, its value can be normalized by:
+For ObjectType, "weapon", "enemy" will be represented respectively as:
 ```
+weapon = DetectableObjects.IndexOfTag("weapon")/ChannelDepth[0] = 1/2 = 0.5;
-num = detectableObjects.IndexOfTag("enemy")/ChannelDepth[0] = 2/2 = 1;
+enemy = DetectableObjects.IndexOfTag("enemy")/ChannelDepth[0] = 2/2 = 1;
 ```

 By using this formula, if there wasn't an object within the cell then the value would be 0.

 As the ChannelDepth for the second channel is defined as 1, the collected health value (60% = 0.6) can be encoded directly.
 Thus the encoded data at this cell is:
-`[1, .6]`
+`[1, .6]`.
+If the health in the game is not represented in a normalized form, for example if the health is represented in an integer ranging from -100 to 100, you'll need to manully nomalize it during collection.
+That is, If you get value 50, you need to normalize it by `50/(100- (-100))=0.25` and collect 0.25 instead of 50.

 At the end of the Encoding phase, the resulting Grid Observation would be a WxHx2 matrix.

 ### Channel Hot

 The Channel Hot DepthType generalizes the classic OneHot encoding to differentiate combinations of different data.
 Rather than normalizing the data like in the Channel Based section, each element of `channelValues` is represented by an encoding based on the ChannelDepth.
-If ChannelDepth[i] = 1, then this represents that `channelValues[i]` is already normalized (between 0-1) and will be used directly within the encoding.
+If ChannelDepth[i] = 1, then this represents that `channelValues[i]` is already normalized (between 0-1) and will be used directly within the encoding which is same as with Channel Based.
 However if ChannelDepth[i] is an integer greater than 1, then the value in `channelValues[i]` will be converted into a OneHot encoding based on the following:

 ```
 float[] arr = new float[ChannelDepth[i] + 1];